voltrevo/elo/README.md

 - Use fine-tuning (or from-scratch) to retrain deepspeech to recognize phonemes
 - Figure out why the GPU doesn't help very much, possibly unblock GPU acceleration
 - Research CPU and GPU options
-- Make the embedded python server use a separate thread for each request (if it isn't already)
-- Increase threshold for `<pause>` based on surrounding punctuation
 - This repo could use some more general tidying if it becomes long lived and actively developed
   - E.g. having local python venv installed breaks the docker build